ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: codeblock}

-A successful response looks like this example.
+A successful response looks like the following example.

 ```json
 {